raghavguptaa/2Weeks_Git-Github-Challenge/README.md

 ```
 DAY 1
 ```

 - "What is Git?" and "What is VCS?".
 >Git is a Version Control System.
 >VCS or Version Control System is a software that tracks and manage changes to files overtime.
+>Which changes were made?
+>Who made the changes?
+>When were the changes made?
+>Why were changes needed?

 - Difference Between Git and Github.